Vitamin A: foods, functions, how much do you need & moreLast Updated : 11 January 2021

 What happens if I have too little vitamin A?

-In more severe cases, vitamin A deficiency often leads to a disease called xerophthalmia, which affects our eye health causing night blindness, severe dryness of the eyes, spots in the white of the eyes and eventually, blindness.
-However, this is more common in developing countries where diets are poor in sources of vitamin A.
+In more severe cases, vitamin A deficiency can lead to a disease called xerophthalmia, which affects our eye health causing night blindness, severe dryness of the eyes, spots in the white of the eyes and eventually, blindness.
+However, this is more common in developing countries where diets are poor in foods that contain vitamin A.

 What happens if I have too much vitamin A?

-It’s uncommon to have too much vitamin A from our diet, but some foods, such as liver and liver products, can easily help us reach our daily recommended intake in small portions.
+It’s uncommon to have too much vitamin A from our diet, but some foods, such as liver and liver products, can easily help us reach our daily needs in small portions.